MbInteligen/mbras-c2s-enrichment/docs/database/PARTY_MODEL_MIGRATION_COMPLETE.md

-# Party Model Migration - Phase 1-5 Complete
+# Party Model Migration - Phase 1-6a Complete

 **Date Completed:** 2025-11-22
 **Database:** PostgreSQL 17.5 on Neon.tech
-**Status:** ✅ Core migration complete, archive phase pending
+**Status:** ✅ 93% Complete - Archive created, 90-day retention in progress

 ---

 ## Executive Summary

-The Party Model migration is **83% complete** (Phases 1-5 of 6).
-All core data structures have been migrated, legacy foreign key dependencies removed, and the codebase is fully using the new Party Model architecture.
+The Party Model migration is **93% complete** (Phases 1-6a of 6).
+All core data structures have been migrated, legacy tables archived to read-only schema, and the codebase is fully using the new Party Model architecture.

+**Key Achievements:**
-**Key Achievement:** Unified contact management through `core.party_contacts` with 2.6M records, replacing the fragmented split-table approach.
+- Unified contact management through `core.party_contacts` with 2.6M records
+- 2.4 GB of legacy tables archived (7 entity_* tables)
+- 90-day monitoring period started (safe to drop after 2026-02-20)

 ---